DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 # DevOps Playground - Nomad

-Nomad is a highly available, distributed, data-center aware cluster and application scheduler designed to support the modern datacenter with,

-  - support for long-running services
-  - batch jobs
-  - and much more
+What is Nomad?

+Nomad is a tool for managing highly available and distributed clusters and applications running on the clusters.
+You can declare your jobs to be run on the clusters, deploy applications and monitor their progress.
+It's simple and built for scale.
+Supports docker by default.

+Since it's a Hashicorp tool, it fully integrates with other Hashicorp tools such as Vault and Consul.

+For this lab, we will use Consul as well, to show the integration with Nomad, to monitor and auto-discover the nodes and services.

 # Use Case: